CNCKitchen/GCodeBending/README.md

 # Usage
 - Place your part preferably in the middle of your print plate with known center X coordinates
 - Place the sliced GCode in the same directory as the Python script
+- Run `bend_gcode.py` in your Terminal/Command Prompt
+    - Run `python3 bend_gcode.py --help` to see the available options (or `py bend_gcode.py --help`)
-- Set *INPUT_FILE_NAME* to your GCode file name
+    - Pass in your gcode file name as the first argument
-- Set *LAYER_HEIGHT* to your slicing layer height.
+    - Set `-l` or `--layer_height` to your slicing layer height.
       Important, because you don't set it correctly you'll get under- or over extrusions
-- Set *WARNING_ANGLE* to the maximum angle your system can print at due to clearances
+    - Set `-a` or `--warning_angle` to the maximum angle your system can print at due to clearances
-- Define your spline with *SPLINE_X* and *SPLINE_Z*.
-This array can contain an arbitrary number of points.
-Make sure the first X-coordinate is in the center of your part.
-Make sure the last z coordinate is higher or equal the highest z-coordiante in your GCode.
-- *SPLINE = CubicSpline(SPLINE_Z, SPLINE_X, bc_type=((1, 0), (1, -np.pi/6)))* defines the spline.
-You can alter the last pair of of *bc_type* (here *1,-np.pi/6*).
-This defines the final angle of your spline in RAD.
+    - Define your spline with `-x`/`--x_values` and `-z`/`--z_values`, with at least two points.
+        - The first x-coordinate should be in the center of your part
+        - The first z-coordinate should be 0 (at the print bed)
+        - The last z-coordinate should be at or above the highest z-coordinate in your GCode
+        - `-b`/`--bend_angle` determines the angle of the spline at the last coordinate